henrikmotzkus/AutomationDemo/README.md

 # 6. Status
 This is work in progress and infinitely evolving.

-    Disclaimer: This demo doesn't explains the concepts itself.
+Disclaimer: This demo doesn't explain the concepts itself.
 It combines the various features and demonstrates the value.
 For education please visit the official documentation.

 # 7. Demo steps

-    Instructions:
-    First change your subscription ID and location in the deploy.ps1

 ## 7.1 Basics

-These are basic technologies to get a basic understanding of how the most underlying technologies works
+These are basic technologies to get a basic understanding of how the most underlying technologies works.

 ### 7.1.1 (Step 1) Deployment of an ARM Template on different scopes